alexweber/drupal_zentropy/README.txt

 Here is what we added/changed:

-- Added Yaoo YUI Reset + Base + Fonts CSS
+- Added Yahoo YUI Reset + Base + Fonts CSS
+- Added Modernizr
+- Added Full HTML5 support
 - Reorganized CSS files
 - Added base Javascript files
   - Zentropy core adds a couple common js prototypes and adds classes to the document for Internet Explorer
   - Zentropy image allows for easy image preloading
-  - Zentropy menu provides an alternative to Nice Menus for simple dropdowns
-- Removed SASS stuff (never used)
-- Removed theme settings (never used)
+- Integrated Google Analytics
-- Brought back theme settings with a twist!
+- Added more theme settings
 - Remove skinr support (never used)
 - Tweaked preprocess_page and some other theme functions to add better classes, more template suggestions
 - .htaccess tweaks file for manual inclusion